Fast Algorithm for Constrained Linear Inverse Problems: The Fast LIP Solver (FLIPS)

-\item \emph{Accelerated Quadratic Oracle}: Adding momentum/acceleration in gradient descent schemes tremendously improves their convergence speeds, both in theory and practice \cite{Ye.E.Nesterov1983AO1/k2}.
-Taking inspiration from such ideas, the accelerated quadratic oracle is taken as
+\item {\bf Accelerated Quadratic Oracle (AQO)}: Adding momentum/acceleration in gradient descent schemes tremendously improves their convergence speeds, both in theory and practice \citep{Ye.E.Nesterov1983AO1/k2}.
+Taking inspiration from such ideas, we consider the AQO as